Skip to content

 I’m Weak

-No, this does not mean that you are not physically strong or that you are about to faint.
+No, this does not mean you are not physically strong or about to faint.
 “I’m weak” is a phrase used to express laughter.
-If something funny happens you will often hear someone say “Oh I am weak that is too funny.”
+Someone often says, “Oh, I am weak if something funny happens.
+That is too funny.”

 Penney’s – Thank you

 The Irish cannot take compliments.
-We get flustered and don’t know how to simply say thank you for it.
-When you give an Irish person a compliment about their clothing they will 8 times out of 10 respond with “Penney’s” if the piece of clothing is from Primark.
-Instead of taking the compliment they will tell you where it is from.
+We get flustered and don’t know how to say thank you simply.
+When you compliment an Irish person about their clothing, they will respond 8 times out of 10 with “Penney’s” if the piece of clothing is from Primark.
+Instead of taking the compliment, they will tell you where it is from.
 Simply saying “Thank you” will not cut it.

 I’m allergic

-Now if food isn’t involved and you hear someone say “Oh I’m allergic” they are probably saying that they don’t want to to do something.
-It essentially means that the thought of doing such a task is going to make them come out in a rash.
+Now, if food isn’t involved and you hear someone say, “Oh, I’m allergic,” they are probably saying that they don’t want to do something.
+It means that the thought of doing such a task will make them come out rashly.

 Cop on

-Cop on means “will you stop”.
-This will usually be said if someone is messing and they are told to stop acting the ejit or fool.
-Another example of cop on used in another context: “It took her awhile to cop on to it” To cop on to something is to become aware of something.
+Cop on means “will you stop?”
+It is usually said if someone is messing up and is told to stop acting the ejit or fool.
+Another example of cop-on used in another context is “It took her while to cop on to it.”
+To cop on to something is to become aware of something.

 I made a hames of that